Broadway Bound: Characters

-Eugene Morris Jerome - The play's narrator and the focal character of the Eugene trilogy.
+Eugene Morris Jerome – The play's narrator and the focal character of the Eugene trilogy.
 Carefree, witty to a fault, and quick to joke, he is 23 years old and working in the stock room of a music company before his brother and writing partner, Stanley, helps them both to break into the world of showbiz.
-While he maintains his affable and seemingly care-free nature, Eugene cares deeply about everyone in his family, especially for his parents - on whom he bases the ridiculous characters of his first big comedy sketch.
+While he maintains his affable and seemingly care-free nature, Eugene cares deeply about everyone in his family, especially for his parents – on whom he bases the ridiculous characters of his first big comedy sketch.
 Neil Simon wrote Eugene as his own self, the playwright's semi-autobiographical analogue in the work.

-Stanley Jerome - Eugene's older brother.
+Stanley Jerome – Eugene's older brother.
 At 28 years old, he is neurotic, high-strung, and constantly obsessing and worrying over the details.
-He brokers the first opportunity for he and his brother to show their material to NBC Studios and co-writes the sketch with his brother; the two constantly bicker and play as they attempt to write their first big comedy sketch.
+He brokers the first opportunity for him and his brother to show their material to CBS Studios and co-writes the sketch with his brother; the two constantly bicker and play as they attempt to write their first big comedy sketch.
 Later, it is Stanley who stands up to Jack in their iconic argument in Act II.

-Ben Epstein - Father of Kate, grandfather to Stanley and Eugene.
+Ben Epstein – Father of Kate, grandfather to Stanley and Eugene.
 A born socialist and ardent follower of Trotsky, he lives with his daughter and her family in Brighton Beach.
 Stan and Eugene find Grandpa, in his age, to be one of their greatest goldmines for accidental comedy, with Eugene going so far as to say to the audience that "he was the greatest teacher of comedy I ever had...and he didn't even know I was studying him."
 He cares deeply for his daughters and their families, but due to his upbringing and beliefs is not an affectionate man.